-The Bank's total assets for the year decreased by P503M mainly due to dropped in deposit liabilities amounting to P411M as a result of the ongoing transfer of the Special Savings Account under Special Resident Retiree's Visa (SRRV) program to other banks as part of the Bank's strategic move to ensure efficient use of funding.
-This initiative resulted to reduction in interest expense and management fees amounting to Php7.9M.
+The Bank's total assets for the year 2023 decreased by P46M mainly due to the drop in deposit liabilities amounting to P83M as a result of the ongoing transfer of the Special Savings Account under the Philippine Retirement Authority (PRA) Special Resident Retiree's Visa (SRRV) program to other banks as part of the Bank's strategic move to ensure efficient use of funding.
+This initiative resulted to a reduction in interest expense and management fees amounting to Php3.3M.